-General Conformity has clearly defined escalation thresholds for all three Air Quality EIAP levels (phases) of assessment; however, NEPA air quality assessments only have one threshold, Categorically Excluded (CATEX), applied at the Air Quality EIAP Level I. Therefore, the General Conformity de minimis thresholds are used where needed as conservative insignificance indicators for NEPA assessment (i.e., actions that will occur within an area that is in attainment with all NAAQSs) for Air Quality EIAP Levels II and III (see Chapter 5, Insignificance Criteria, for details).
+General Conformity has clearly defined escalation thresholds for all three Air Quality EIAP levels (phases) of assessment; however, NEPA air quality assessments only have one threshold, Categorically Excluded (CATEX), applied at the Air Quality EIAP Level I. Therefore, the General Conformity de minimis thresholds are used where needed as conservative insignificance indicators for NEPA assessment (i.e., actions that will occur within an area that is in attainment with all NAAQSs) for Air Quality EIAP Levels II and III (see 6.5, Insignificance Thresholds or Indicators, for details).